 Indiana 4-H ownership Enrollment and Entry Forms are required on all cows' and yearling heifers on https://v2.4honline.com before May 15.
 The lease agreement should also be submitted by May 15.
-If May 15 falls on a Saturday or Sunday, the member must complete enrollment by 4:30 p.m. of the following Monday.
+If May 15 falls on a weekend or holiday, the enrollment must be completed by the following business day, no later than 4:30 p.m.
 Grade and registered cattle will be shown in the same class.
 There will be separate classes for each recognized dairy breed.

 Dairy Steers and Dairy Feeder Steer calves are shown as part of the Beef Show since they are market animals.
 Dairy market animals do not compete in Beef steer classes.
-Dairy Steers and Dairy Feeder calves will be weighed on beef tagging date.
-Contact Specie Chair for alternate date.
+Dairy Steers will be weighed on beef tagging date.
+Dairy Feeder calves will be weighed on Spring Animal ID Day.
+Contact Species Chair for alternate date.

-Please contact the species chairperson to understand animal ID requirements and arrange animal tagging for Heifer/Cows, prior to the scheduled spring livestock ID Day.
+Please contact the species chairperson to understand animal ID requirements and arrange animal tagging for Heifer/Cows, prior to the scheduled Spring Animal ID Day.